Santorini Cruise Port Guide, Things to Do, Shore Excursions

 • Santorini cruise port info (Santorini cruise terminal, getting around the port)

-• Top 6 things to do in Santorini port (Fira, Oia, Akrotiri, Pyrgos, volcano hiking, sailing)
+• 6 best things to do in Santorini port (Fira, Oia, Akrotiri, Pyrgos, volcano hiking, sailing)

-Visit also our cruise port guides to Mykonos, Heraklion, Chania, Rhodes, Corfu, Athens (Piraeus), Kusadasi, Civitavecchia (Rome), Dubrovnik, Kotor, Barcelona, Valencia, Ajaccio (Corsica), Palma de Mallorca
+Visit also our cruise port guides to Mykonos, Heraklion, Chania, Rhodes, Corfu, Athens (Piraeus), Kusadasi, Civitavecchia (Rome)

-Cruise ships anchor in the bay at the bottom of the volcanic cliffs of Fira and the view of whitewashed buildings perched on the town’s steep cliffs is a spectacular sight that will leave you speechless!
-Cruise passengers are transferred ashore by large, comfortable tender boats to 2 ports: The ferry port which is called Athinios, and the old port of Skala which is below the town of Fira where the famous cable car is.
+Cruise ships anchor in the bay at the bottom of the volcanic cliffs of Fira and the view of whitewashed buildings perched on the town’s cliffs is a spectacular sight that will leave you speechless!
+Cruise passengers are transferred ashore by large, comfortable tender boats to the old port of Fira (aka old port of Skala) which is below the town of Fira where the famous cable car is.

 Santorini port